darkanita/Agents_Demos/README.md

 ## Getting Started

 1. Clone the repository.
-2. Set up your environment variables using `azure.env.sample` as a template, and rename to azure.env
+2. Set up your environment variables using `azure.env.sample` as a template, and rename to azure.env or .env and modify notebooks accordingly.
 3. Install required dependencies from `requirements.txt`.
 4. Explore the Jupyter notebooks for step-by-step guides and code samples.

 ## License

-This repository is intended for technical enablement and demonstration purposes.
+This repository is intended ONLY for technical enablement and demonstration purposes.